DavidHaslam/From-Death-Into-Life/README.md

 1. _Perran-Zabuloe: With an Account of the Past and Present State of the Oratory of St. Piran in the Sands, and Remarks on Its Antiquity_, 1844
 2. _The Cross and the Serpent: A Brief History of the Triumph of the Cross, Through a Long Series of Ages, in Prophecy, Types and Fulfilment_, 1846
 3. _Notes of an address on Faith, at St. Paul's Cathedral, etc._, 1874
+4. _Personal Experience; being Lectures on Bunyan‘s Pilgrim’s Progress_, 1876
-4. _The Threefold Gift of God: Or, Christ Jesus, the Object of Faith, Hope and Love_, 1875
+5. _The Threefold Gift of God: Or, Christ Jesus, the Object of Faith, Hope and Love_, 1875
-5. _A Personal Christ_, 1878
+6. _A Personal Christ_, 1878
-6. _From Death Into Life: Twenty Years of My Ministry_, 1880
+7. _From Death Into Life: Twenty Years of My Ministry_, 1880
-7. _“Yet Not I”: or, More Years Of My Ministry_, 1882
+8. _“Yet Not I”: or, More Years Of My Ministry_, 1882
-8. _‘Full Salvation’, as Seen in Bunyan‘s Pilgrim’s Progress_, 1884
+9. _‘Full Salvation’, as Seen in Bunyan‘s Pilgrim’s Progress_, 1884
-9. _Personal Experience, Lectures on Bunyan‘s Pilgrim’s Progress_, 1884?
 10. _Building From The Top, and Other Readings_, 1884
 11. _The Lord Is Coming: A Plain Narrative of Prophetic Events in Their Order_, 1888
 12. _Leaves From My Note-book_, 1889
 13. _Notes from Keswick_, 1890
 14. _Gleanings From The Harvest_, 1894

+#### Notes:
+- A few of the more general titles are now available from some Print on Demand publishers.
-There are also a number of letters and sermon notes of William Haslam in some libraries.
+- There are also a number of letters and sermon notes of William Haslam in some libraries.

 ## William Haslam online
 There is a website dedicated to [William Haslam](http://williamhaslam.org) maintained by Alasdair Denton of Cardiff.